 - Problems with the cervix

-Age can also contribute to a woman’s fertility because female fertility tends to decrease as a woman ages.
+Age can also contribute to a woman’s fertility because female fertility steadily decreases as a woman ages.
+This means the chances of conceiving gradually fall with age.
 There are also further causes of female infertility that may affect a woman’s ability to conceive naturally.
 These include: